How to suppress the "Unverified Publisher" Security Warnings

 New-Item -Path "HKLM:\Software\Policies\Microsoft\Windows NT\Terminal Services\Client" -Force

--Name "RedirectionWarningDialogVersion" -Value 1 -PropertyType DWord -Force
+New-ItemProperty -Path "HKLM:\Software\Policies\Microsoft\Windows NT\Terminal Services\Client" -Name "RedirectionWarningDialogVersion" -Value 1 -PropertyType DWord -Force

-Suppress the First Launch Dialog (per-user):
+Suppress the first-launch dialog (per-user):

 1. Open Group Policy Management and edit the target GPO.